hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - able to download from an S3 bucket
     - logs uploaded to an S3 bucket, then download logs automatically to keep in perpetuity in backup storage
   - validate traffic routed to Umbrella: browse `http://welcome.umbrella.com/` or `http://welcome.opendns.com/`
+  - URL blocking:
-  - blocking URLs: URL Reputation from 6 to 10
+    - URL Reputation from 6 to 10
+    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
   - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
   - Block Page and Block Page Bypass features
     - present an SSL certificate to browsers that make connections to HTTPS sites